rangertaha/urlinsane/README.md

 | غفقثصض   |          |  QWERTZ  |         |           | ЙЦУКЕН  |        |         |  |
 | QWERTY   |          |  DVORAK  |         |           |         |        |         ||

+* **TODO**: Create a script to download and build keyboard layouts from [kbdlayout.info](http://kbdlayout.info/)
+* **TODO**: It would be nice to create a better model for a keyboard that includes shifting between layers

 ## Algorithms

+Algorithms systematically generate plausible misspelled domain variations by analyzing common typing errors and linguistic patterns.
+These algorithms account for mistakes like adjacent key errors, omitted letters, and character swaps to create likely typo-based domains.
+More advanced algorithms leverage multi-lingual datasets, enabling the detection of typographical errors across different languages and keyboard layouts.
+This approach broadens the scope of potential typos, increasing protection against international typosquatting attempts.

 | ID | Name                         | Description |
 |----|------------------------------|-------------|